Plano Senior High School: Plano Senior High School

 In the 1970s, in response to massive growth and with a desire to lower dropout rates and increase college readiness, then Superintendent H. Wayne Hendrick began a search for a new way to organize the school system.
 After touring several successful systems across the country, including those in Flint, Michigan; Cherry Creek, Colorado; Evanston, Illinois; and Hillsboro, Oregon, Hendrick found none of their systems suitable for Plano's needs.
 He instead decided to create a new senior high system.
 While the majority of American high schools serve students from grades nine through twelve, Plano's high schools serve only ninth and tenth graders, while senior high schools serve eleventh and twelfth graders.
 Two high schools feed into each senior high school, such as Plano Senior High.
 This system allows students to complete most of their required credits in high school and specialize with vocational classes at the senior high.
+Plano Senior High students currently feed from Vines and Clark High Schools.